Cichanoŭskaja expects UN support on political prisoners

 The Human Rights Council established the mandate of the special rapporteur on Belarus in 2012.

-Since November 2018, the office has been held by France’s Anaïs Marin.
-She will leave on November 1, 2024.
-Her final report on human rights in Belarus will be considered at the UN General Assembly session in October.
+Since November 2018, the office has been held by France’s Marin.
+She will leave on November 1, after presenting her final report on human rights in Belarus to the UN General Assembly in October.

 Cichanoŭskaja's team welcomes election of Muižnieks as UN expert on Belarus